besswiley/getting-And-cleaning-data-course-project-3/CodeBook.md

 ## Guide to create the tidy data file
-Loads activity data sets from test and train within working directory Loads subject data sets from test and train
+Loads activity data sets from test and train within working directory;
+Loads subject data sets from test and train;
-Loads features data sets from test and train
+Loads features data sets from test and train;
-Combines activity, subject, and features sets from test and train respectively Merges the training and the test sets to create one data set.
+Combines activity, subject, and features sets from test and train respectively;
+Merges the training and the test sets to create one data set.;
-Changes factor levels(1-6) to match activity labels Names activity and subject columns
+Changes factor levels(1-6) to match activity labels;
+Names activity and subject columns;
-Names feature columns from features text file
+Names feature columns from features text file;
-Selects columns with mean and standard deviation data and subsetting Combines data sets with activity names and labels Clarifying variables
+Selects columns with mean and standard deviation data and subsetting;
+Combines data sets with activity names and labels;
+Clarifying variables;
-Creates new data set with subject and activity means Removes avg and stdev for non-aggregated sub and act columns Writes tidy data to text file
+Creates new data set with subject and activity means;
+Removes avg and stdev for non-aggregated sub and act columns;
+Writes tidy data to text file;